PranayReddy22/Depression-Classifier/README.md

 # Depression-Classifier
-Using this project, we can classify if a person is depressed or not by using their respective social media comments.
+A GUI that classifies if a person is depressed or not by using their respective social media comments such as Tweets.
+We used sentiment analysis, data mining and various ML algorithms.

-Twitter comments are used to classify in this project.